janz02/beer/README.md

 [Hot module replacement](https://webpack.js.org/concepts/hot-module-replacement/) is also enabled, but it only works for scss files, so you can change the styles without reloading.

-You can also use the the `npm run start:local` command to use the `local` environment which is defined in the `.env-cmdrc` file, but the default is the `dev` environment.
+You can also use the `npm run start:local` command to use the `local` environment which is defined in the `.env-cmdrc` file, but the default is the `dev` environment.

 ### `npm test`